WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 “Reminder: your appointment is scheduled for {{1}} at {{2}}.”

-Utility templates do not promote, recommend, or encourage new actions.
+⚠️ Utility templates must not promote, upsell, recommend, or encourage new engagement.

 Why Templates Get Re-Categorized as Marketing

-Meta will classify your template as Marketing if it contains any promotional or engagement-oriented elements, including:
+Meta will classify a template as Marketing if it includes any promotional or engagement-oriented signals, such as:

 -